deenamanick/Istio-installation.md/README.md

-Please make sure that you are already running kuberenets cluster
+Note: This document does not talk about kubernetes cluster. so, Before starting the Istio installation, please make sure that kuberentes cluster is up and running.

 ## Install and setup Helm Package Manager